 We also discussed some of the hidden drivers for this that might be skewing our work.
 Most notably the discrepancy in Factors Affecting Public Engagement which highlighted the discrepancies between those wanting training, those getting it, and those finding value from it.
 What do we really care about: better PER, or better reporting?

-Finally, we need to get PER CPD to places where people go for professional development and advice.
+We need to get public engagement with research CPD to places where people go for professional development and advice.
 We can't expect people to come to us all the time.
-We know that the people we work with through the PEU are people who are generally predisposed towards PER.
+We know that the people we work with through the PEU are people who are generally predisposed towards public engagement with research.
 If we want to reach beyond (and we do) then we have to get around a bit.
-We do that to some extent for example through the Bath Course and the Prize Fellows, and we explored it a little with our guides for supervisors, but we can definitely do more.
+We do that to some extent for example through the Public Engagement Unit's involvement in the Bath Course and the Prize Fellows, and we explored it a little with our guides for supervisors, but we can definitely do more.